Increasing trust & engagement on the CNN app

 My Role

 I led the ideation and visual direction, translating research insights into concrete product concepts.
-I sketched and prototyped core features such as polls, journalist profiles, and “Behind the Journalism” modules.
-I also owned the visual design, shaping the editorial look and feel to stay true to CNN’s brand language.
+I prototyped core features such as Polls, Journalist Profiles, and Behind the Journalism modules.
+I led the visual design, shaping the editorial look and feel to for into CNN’s brand.

 Skills